irtazahashmi/pytspl/doc/tutorials/hodge_gp.rst

 >>>    print(f'Parameter name: {param_name:50} value = {param.item()}')

-Now, we can train the model using the training data.
+Train the model using the training data.

 >>> # train the model
 >>> model.train()